 If you’re used to shaving foam out of a can, then you may be a little confused about how shaving soap works.

 We’ve already covered what does shaving cream do, and shaving soap performs much the same function.
 However, shaving soap requires the use of a good shaving brush to create lather.

 Soap molecules are long molecules that have one end that is attracted to water and the other end that is attracted to oil.
 When soap molecules and water are combined with friction, lathering usually occurs.

 This addition of water causes the soap to form orderly layers (the walls of a soap bubble).
 The friction incorporates air into the mix, pockets of air develop, and each of the air pockets become coated by the oil in the soap.

 Different types of oils make different size air pockets (bubbles).
 If you do this in a controlled manner, such as with a shaving brush and shaving soap, you create lather.

 To use shaving soap, you should first soak your shaving brush in hot water to soften the hairs.
 You can do this at the same time you prepare your face for shaving with a hot towel – unless you are shaving after a shower.
 Either way you want to leave the brush in hot water for at least a minute but preferably longer.

-If you have a synthetic brush you can now run it under some water and get it wet.
+If you have a synthetic brush you can run it under some water and get it wet.
 Give it a gentle squeeze to get rid of some of the excess water but do it very gently.
-Synthetics do not soak up water so you need to retain a little more in the bristles.
+Synthetics do not soak up water, so you need to retain a little more in the bristles.